SoumyA4348/SoumyA4348/README.md

 - 👋 Hi, I’m @SoumyA4348
 - 👀 I’m interested in learning new things..
-- 🌱 🎓 1st-year Computer Science student hunting for Winter 2027 IT Co-ops!.
+- 🌱 🎓Computer Science student hunting for Winter 2027 IT Co-ops!.
 - 💞️ I would like anyone's acompany.
 - 📫 You can reach me through my discord @soumya_le_gend, ps457322@gmail.com
 - 😄 Pronouns: he/him/brother